Youth football in China: Xi era (2012 - present)

 Xi Jinping has been very vocal about the importance of growing youth football and has been a driver of football reform since he became General Secretary in 2012.
 Xi is known to be an avid football fan.
 On a visit to Germany in 2014 to observe a Chinese youth development team, Xi said that "I have confidence in you, in your generation.
 I hope you will become outstanding football players in the future".
 Visiting football stadiums and matches has been a common theme of Xi's foreign visits and he views it as an integral part of China's future.

-In addition, there has been a selection of policy initiatives implemented by the Chinese government to curtail the influence of foreign players within the CSL.
-The aim of this initiative is to promote the CSL as an avenue for local Chinese football talent rather than as a commercial project which it has recently been viewed as.
+In addition, there has been a selection of policy initiatives implemented by the Chinese government to curtail the influence of foreign players within the CSL. this initiative aims to promote the CSL as an avenue for local Chinese football talent rather than as a commercial project which it has recently been viewed as.
 Due to the previous system, there has been a lack of depth within professional squads, and this aims to provide a direct avenue for professional football from the youth system.